fmidev/smartalert-web/README.md

 # SmartAlert CAP Web

-All customizations are to be done to capmap-config.js and index.html files.
+All customizations are to be done to capmap-config.js, index.html and capfeed.php files.

 ## Initial set up